-NCAA hits USC basketball with 2 years’ probation
+NCAA hits USC basketball with 2 years’ probation, fine

 “Although (the coach’s) behavior may have originated out of friendship with the agent associate, it waded into murky ethical waters and ultimately intersected with the agent associate’s corruption scheme within college basketball,” the committee said in its report.

-However, the committee noted Bland met his obligation when he helped in the NCAA investigation and provided relevant information.
+However, the committee noted Bland helped in the NCAA investigation and provided relevant information.
 It also said USC displayed “exemplary cooperation” and self-imposed meaningful penalties in line with NCAA guidelines.

 Among USC’s self-imposed punishment: